MiCASA Land Carbon Flux

 # Fetch the collection from the STAC API using the appropriate endpoint

-# The 'pystac_client' library allows a HTTP request possible
+# The 'pystac_client' library makes an HTTP request

 catalog = Client.open(STAC_API_URL)